 After a set of 8 to 12 repetitions, switch sides and lift the other leg with your other hand.

 Instead of fitness bars at the gym, you can install an exercise bar in a doorway of your home.
 If you have kids, you have an even easier alternative.
 You can take over their swing set while they’re in homework mode.
+Finally, if ou want to save money, just make your own chin-up bar.

 With your palms facing you, grip the bar with your hands positioned slightly wider than shoulder width apart.